About

 - Ease of extending classes.

-- Adding to the functionality of CAD.
+- Adding to functionality.

 LIVE